 This post contains affiliate links which means that I will make a small commission if you purchase a product after clicking on any of them, at no extra cost to you.

 Each one is so different from the last.
-It took me weeks to test out all of these places for this post.
-It was a lot of work, and a lot of lattes were drank, but I finally narrowed it down to the 11 best coffee shops in downtown St. Pete.
+It was a lot of work researching for this post, and a lot of lattes were drank, but I finally narrowed it down to the 14 best coffee shops in St. Pete!

 I’m sure you’re wondering, “What makes a coffee shop one of the best?”
 Well, obviously, great coffee.
 But, for me, I also consider the environment…and okay, bonus points if they make a design on my latte.
 I know that not everyone cares, but I also like when a spot has a lot of flavor options (and coffee varieties), especially seasonal (yes, I’m basic and love pumpkin spice).

 Let’s get to it!
-Here are the best coffee shops in downtown St. Pete!
+Here are the best coffee shops in St. Pete, Florida!

 Best Coffee Shops in Downtown St. Pete